-On 6 - 13 October this year, clarinet alumnus Lee Wai Teng (Class of 2016) embarked on a series of community projects with impoverished Pakistani children.
-Her projects were in collaboration with Starfish Pakistan, a nonprofit that partners with Pakistani nationals who feel driven to help poor and marginalized children, especially amongst the minorities, to get an education.
+From 6 - 13 October this year, alumnus Lee Wai Teng (BMus '16, Clarinet) embarked on a series of community projects with impoverished Pakistani children.
+Her projects were in collaboration with Starfish Pakistan, a nonprofit that partners with Pakistani nationals who feel driven to help poor and marginalised children, especially amongst the minorities, to get an education.
 They support over 7000 children to date.

 Q. What inspired you to decide you wanted to work with impoverished children in Pakistan?

 WT: The belief that quality music education should be accessible to all.
 Being just a performer and teacher has never been enough for me.

 Q. Could you describe the scope of the community work you were doing with the Pakistani kids and their teachers?

 WT: I conducted music workshops for the students, along with workshops for teachers on how to incorporate music into their academic syllabus.
 At the end of the project, I also performed in a clarinet recital for the children.
 When I returned to Singapore, I focused on launching an online music course for the teachers I’ve met, so that they can continue their learning.
 The teachers will receive a certificate when they complete the course.

 Q. What did you learn from your experiences in Pakistan?